Aster family (Asteraceae)

 Cultivation: The preference is full sun, poor soil, and dry conditions.
 This plant often grows on hills or slopes amid rocky material, but it also tolerates loamy soil if the site is well-drained.
 Drought tolerance is excellent, and foliar disease is not a significant problem at most locations.
 This plant doesn't compete well against taller, more aggressive plants on fertile soil where there is level ground.

-Range & Habitat: Cylindrical Blazingstar is a fairly uncommon plant that occurs primarily in northern and western Illinois (see Distribution Map).
+Range & Habitat: The native Cylindrical Blazingstar is a fairly uncommon plant that occurs primarily in northern and western Illinois (see Distribution Map).
 It is rare or absent in other areas.
 Habitats include dry upland areas of black soil prairies, hill prairies, openings in rocky upland woods, oak savannas, limestone glades, rocky bluffs and cliffs along major rivers, moist sand flats near Lake Michigan, and shoulders of highways.
 This plant is typically found in marginal areas that are little disturbed by modern development.

 Faunal Associations: The flowers are visited primarily by long-tongued bees, butterflies, skippers, and bee flies.
 Some short-tongued bees may visit the flowers to collect pollen, but they are not effective pollinators.
 The caterpillars of the rare Schinia gloriosa (Glorious Flower Moth) feed on the flowers and seed capsules of this and other Liatris spp.
 Mammalian herbivores readily consume all parts of this plant, including rabbits, groundhogs, deer, and livestock.
 Prairie and Meadow Voles sometimes eat the corms.
 An overpopulation of these animals can make the establishment of this plant difficult in some areas.